 ItalyFreelance iOS Developer at Toptal Since November 20, 2019

-In 2005, Tommaso started his career as a software engineer and then made the leap to mobile development in 2011, linking the two worlds together for him.
+In 2005, Tommaso started his career as a software engineer and then made the leap to mobile development in 2011, linking the two worlds together.
 Joining enterprises and the Agile methodology pushed his career to the next level—TDD and clean code blew his mind!
 Since 2015, Tommaso has worked in feature squads, taking care of every development aspect, from the back end to the front end to continuous delivery processes.

 GermanyFreelance iOS Developer at Toptal Since November 13, 2019